Borel equivalence relations in the space of bounded operators: Introduction

-In \S 6, we restrict our attention to projection operators.
-After considering equivalence relations given by rank, we turn to the restrictions of modulo finite rank and modulo compact to the projections.
-The latter provides an alternate view of the \emph{projections in the Calkin algebra}, a structure that has also been studied in combinatorial set theory, see \cite{MR2358514} and \cite{MR3265315}.
-We show that equivalence of projections modulo finite rank is not Borel reducible to the orbit equivalence relation of any Polish group action, and that equivalence modulo compact is not classifiable by countable structures.
+\begin{cor} The space of all finite rank operators on $H$ is not Polishable in either the norm or strong operator topologies. \end{cor}

-The author would like to thank Clinton Conley, Ilijas Farah, Justin Moore, Camil Muscalu, Melanie Stam and Nik Weaver for helpful conversations and correspondences which contributed to this work.
+In \S 5, we restrict our attention to the projection operators $\LP(H)$, considering the restrictions of modulo finite rank and modulo compact.
+The latter provides an alternate view of the projections in the Calkin algebra.
+We improve upon Theorem \ref{thm1} parts (a) and (c), showing: